JonasHofstetter92/render-Dashboard-NLP-TopicModels-UNspeeches/README.md

 P.S.: Fantastic work on your 'Charming Data' youtube channel, Adam!
 Thank you for all those amazing plotly dash tutorials!
 :)

+**Context:**
+I built this app in my Modern Data Analytics course at KU Leuven, Belgium, as part of my M.Sc. studies in Statistics and Data Science.